MTG/freesound/_docs/api/source/overview.rst

 Welcome to the Freesound APIv2 docummentation!

-The APIv2 brings many new features such as OAuth authentication, sound uploads and improved search options.
+The APIv2 brings many new features such as OAuth2 authentication, sound uploads and improved search options.
 APIv2 is still in a beta phase so it might not be completely reliable.
 Docummentation is still incomplete and we haven't released any client libraries yet.
 Therefore, use it at your own risk! ;)